umbopepato/visua-website/_guide/get-started.md

 #### Create your first identity file

-The first step in using visua is creating an `identity.css` file in the folder of the project you plan to use visua in.
+The first step in using visua is creating an `identity.css` file in your project root.
 A visua identity file is nothing more than a standard css file made of only css variables, possibly combined.

 Let's say you want to use visua to describe colors, fonts and sizing of your brand and use that information to build a bootstrap scss theme for your website.
 A basic identity file could be the following: